Iran nominee seen as olive branch to United States

 "Zarif had achieved the final breakthrough without which the (Hamid) Karzai government might never have been formed."

-(Additional reporting by Jon Hemming in Dubai and Warren Strobel and Matt Spetalnick in Washington; Editing by Robin Pomeroy and Mohammad argham)
+(Additional reporting by Jon Hemming in Dubai and Warren Strobel in Washington; Writing by Paul Taylor; Editing by Robin Pomeroy)